All posts

 The biggest gap is palate analytics.
 Cork builds a palate profile from your ratings, broken down by appellation, vintage, grape, and producer.
 These patterns show up automatically as you taste.
 You don't go looking for them.
 After a couple dozen tastings, you have a real map of your preferences that gets sharper over time.
 Oeni doesn't do anything like this.

 Label scanning is the other big one.
 Cork uses AI vision to read any wine label from a phone photo.
 Point your camera at the label, and Cork extracts producer, vintage, region, appellation, grape, and color.
-Oeni has you searching a database of 500,000 wines instead.
-That sounds like a lot, but if your wine isn't in there, you're stuck.
-Small producers, unusual regions, anything slightly off the beaten path.
-Cork's AI reads whatever is on the label, so any wine with a label can be added.
+Oeni has you searching a database instead.
+That database is large, but if your wine isn't in there, you're stuck — small producers, unusual regions, natural wines off the beaten path.
+Cork's AI reads whatever is on the label.

 Cork also has a social side that Oeni lacks.
-You can add friends, browse each other's cellars, tag who was at a tasting, and compare how you rated the same wine.
+Add friends, browse each other's cellars, tag who was at a tasting, and compare how you rated the same wine.
 If you enjoy wine with other people (and most of us do), that matters.

 Where Oeni has the edge